ahnpj/peterahn/README.md

 I’m a Senior Technical Writer shifting my career toward cybersecurity, something I’ve slowly gravitated to after years of breaking down systems, documenting behavior, and asking “why did it do that?” for a living.
 Writing has always forced me to understand technology on a deeper level; now I’m applying that same curiosity to security analysis, threat detection, and incident response.

+I’ve always had a habit of taking things apart—sometimes literally, sometimes just to understand why a system behaves the way it does.
+Over time, that curiosity pulled me deeper into cybersecurity.
+I found myself looking at logs, network traffic, and weird little system quirks just to figure out “what’s actually going on here?”

+This repository is basically the result of that curiosity turning into a real career direction.
+I’m working through hands-on labs, small investigations, detection ideas, and scripts that help me understand security from the ground up.
+Nothing here is a quick copy-paste; each project is something I walked through step by step so I could actually learn from it.

+My goal is to build the kind of practical, investigative mindset you see in SOC analysts—being thorough, connecting dots, and letting the data tell the story.
+This repo is where I’m documenting that journey as I build the skills and habits that matter in real-world security work.

 My work here is a growing collection of hands-on labs, investigations, and notes.
 I’m deliberately building skills the way a SOC analyst actually works: digging through logs, looking at network traces, experimenting with detections, writing small tools, and trying to understand the story behind the data.

 [ATS-friendly resume attached](https://drive.google.com/file/d/1fs214UqyilLK5jyL8JovLEYuK0BGRKoQ/view?usp=sharing) | [Visual resume](https://drive.google.com/file/d/1Dh0Bu1-n2nbAyf4vx-eFGbIb-aR5_4Kw/view?usp=sharing)